sergiusens/snappy-docs/build-snaps/parts.md

 ## Defining parts in snapcraft.yaml

-The snapcraft.yaml key `parts` defines a map of the parts you want to include in your snap.
-Sub-keys enable you to define how those parts are configured when your snap is build.
-The sub-keys as as follows:
+The snapcraft.yaml `parts` key defines a map of the parts you want to include in your snap.
+Each plugin used for a part provides his own set of rules and sub-keys, but also relies on a common set of sub-keys:

 Key | Type | Purpose
 :----- | :---- | :-----
 `plugin` | (string) | Specifies the plugin that will manage this part.
 Snapcraft will pass the plugin all the other user-specified part options, those options defined with the other keys below.
-There are three way in which the plugin can be defined: a plugin name to use a build-in plug-in, a local path such as `parts/plugins/x-plugin_name.py` to use a local (custom defined) plugin and if `plugin` is not defined locally, the plugin defined for the part in the [Ubuntu Wiki](https://wiki.ubuntu.com/snapcraft/parts).
+There are three way in which the plugin can be defined: a plugin name to use a built-in plug-in (for details, see the [list of built-in plugins](/docs/reference/plugins)), a local path such as `parts/plugins/x-plugin_name.py` to use a local (custom defined) plugin and if `plugin` is not defined locally, the plugin defined for the part in the [remote parts repository](https://wiki.ubuntu.com/snapcraft/parts).
 `after` | (list of strings) | Specifies any parts that should be built before this part, which Snapcraft then stages before trying to build this part.
 This is useful when a part needs a library or build tool built by another part.
-If the part defined in `after` is not defined locally, the part will be searched for in the [wiki](https://wiki.ubuntu.com/snapcraft/parts).
+If the part defined in `after` is not defined locally, the part will be searched for in the [remote parts repository](https://wiki.ubuntu.com/snapcraft/parts).
 `stage-packages` | (list of strings) | A list of Ubuntu packages to use that are needed to support the part creation.
 `filesets` | (yaml subsection) | A dictionary with filesets, the key being a recognizable user defined string and its value a list of strings of files to be included or excluded.
 Globbing is achieved with `*` for either inclusions or exclusion.
 Exclusions are denoted by a `-`.
 Globbing is computed from the private sections of the part.
 `organize` | (yaml subsection) | A dictionary exposing replacements.
 The key is the internal name while the value the exposed (replacement) name (for example, `source_name: map_name`). **Note**: `filesets` refer to the exposed names of files, after the organization has been applied.
 `stage` | (list of strings) | A list of files from a part’s installation to expose in stage.
 Rules applying to the list here are the same as those of filesets.
-Referencing of fileset keys is done with a `$` prefixing the fileset key, which will expand with the value of such key. snap | (list of strings) | A list of files from a part’s installation to expose in the snap.
+Referencing of fileset keys is done with a `$` prefixing the fileset key, which will expand with the value of such key.
+`snap` or `prime` | (list of strings) | A list of files from a part’s installation to expose in the snap.
 Rules applying to the list here are the same as those of filesets.
 Referencing of fileset keys is done with a `$` prefixing the fileset key, which will expand with the value of such key.

 You can define your parts in any order, `after` takes care of any required build order.

+Usage examples for these sub-keys are available in the [common keywords](/docs/reference/plugins/common) reference documentation.

 ## Working with Snapcraft parts

-You've a number of ways in which to incorporate parts into you snaps.
+You've a number of ways in which to organize and include parts into you snaps.
 For example, you may want to enhance your part’s functionality using `stage-packages` to bring Ubuntu deb-based packages into your part, `filesets` to declare inclusion and exclusion sets, `organize` so make the artifact output for your part neater, `stage` and `snap` to make certain only the right set of files is seen at each stage (making use of filesets or not).

+### Advanced example

-An example integrating these concepts for a part called `example-part` using a plugin called `null` would look like:
+An example integrating all these concepts for a part called `example-part` using a plugin called `nil` would look like:

      parts:
        example-part:
-         type: null
+         type: nil
          stage-packages:
            - gnupg
            - wget